 Is Life Happening to You?

 There are many good reasons to transition from victim to survivor.
-But reasons are not enough.
+But these are not enough.
 You need to know how to change your thinking.
 Otherwise, you will stay stuck with the mantra, life is always happening to me, and it’s terrible.

 Link to the law of Attraction